-Japanese telecommunications giant Softbank is teaming up with with a U.S.-based drone builder with the goal of starting a drone-powered internet service by 2023.
+Japanese telecommunications giant Softbank has teamed up with with a U.S.-based drone builder to launch a drone-powered internet service by 2023.

-Softbank and AeroVironment said they’ve already assembled the first drone, called the HAWK30.
-It is powered by solar energy and has a wingspan of 260 feet.
-The solar panels power 10 electric motors and the drone will fly 12 miles (65,000 feet) above sea level, which is twice as high as commercial aircraft.
+Softbank and AeroVironment have already assembled their first drone, the HAWK30.
+With a 260-foot wingspan, solar panels power 10 electric motors, the drone can fly 12 miles (65,000 feet) above sea level — twice the height of commercial aircraft.

-Softbank is particularly interested in creating a method of connectivity that doesn’t require wired or radio-based assets, which are likely to be damaged or destroyed by a natural disaster.
-It is studying satellite backhaul internet links that would operate in low earth orbit.
+Softbank wants to create connectivity that doesn’t rely on wired or radio-based assets, which natural disasters can damage or destroy.
+The company is evaluating satellite backhaul internet links that would operate in low earth orbit.